Professional Theatre, Community Theatre and Musical Theatre

 Kathryn is the Senior Drama, Theatre and Dance teacher at Scotch Oakburn College in Launceston, and spends her days mentoring, choreographing with and directing the next generation of performers.
 Over her time as a secondary school teacher, she has choreographed multiple musicals and directed copious amounts of plays.
 Some of these include; Away (Michael Gow), Curious Incident of the Dog in the Night Time (Simon Stephens), No Exit (Jean-Paul Sartre), Blithe Spirit (Noel Coward), Secret Bridesmaids Business (Elizabeth Coleman), Agnes of God (John Pielmeire), Numbers (Kieron Barry), The Proposal (Chekhov), The God of Carnage (Yasmina Reza), Play on!
 (Rick Abbot), Murder by Poe (Jeffrey Hatcher), The Dining Room (A.R.Gurney), Metamorphoses (Mary Zimmerman), Seussical the Musical, Shrek, Bye Bye Birdie and Pirates of Penzance.

 Kathryn is a Tasmanian Assessment Standards Certification Examiner for Drama and Theatre Performance and is a member, and past board member, of Drama Tasmania.
-Kathryn has been actively involved in community theatre on and off stage for the last three years.
-She enjoys going to the theatre and supporting all creatives and performers as an audience member.
-Kathryn is very honoured to have been appointed a judge for 2024 and looks forward to this new and exciting endeavour.
+Kathryn has been actively involved in community theatre on and off stage for years and enjoys going to the theatre and supporting all creatives and performers as an audience member.

 AMANDA PHILLIPS